-[vc_row][vc_column][vc_column_text]Recently, a local news outlet released an article indicating that there are per and polyfluoroalkyl (PFAs) substances also called perfluorinated chemicals (PFCs) in local wells at alarming levels located just outside the city of Grand Rapids.
-The source of this most recent contamination is from an old, abandoned dump.
+[vc_row][vc_column][vc_column_text]Recently, a local news outlet released an article showing that there are per and polyfluoroalkyl (PFAs) substances also called perfluorinated chemicals (PFCs) in local wells at alarming levels located just outside the city of Grand Rapids.
+The source of this most recent drinking water pollution is from an old, abandoned dump.
 Acceptable levels of PFCs and PFAs is 70ppt (parts per trillion.)
-All local residents are being told to not drink from their wells and drink only bottled water until further notice.
+All residents are being told to not drink from their wells and drink only bottled water until further notice.

-PFAS are odorless and tasteless compounds that are resistant to heat, water, and oil.
-Often found in cosmetics and Teflon, they have been used in hundreds of industrial applications and consumer products such as carpeting, apparels, upholstery, food paper wrappings, fire-fighting foams and metal plating.
-PFAS bio accumulate, (increasing concentration over time in blood and organs).
+PFAS are odorless and tasteless compounds resistant to heat, water, and oil.
+Often found in cosmetics and Teflon, and in hundreds of industrial applications and consumer products such as carpeting, apparels, upholstery, food paper wrappings, fire-fighting foams and metal plating.
+PFAS bio accumulate (increasing concentration over time in blood and organs).

 How can you remove PFCs/PFAs from your drinking water?
 The solution is best addressed with a highly rated reverse osmosis drinking water system that also includes a high density activated carbon filter.
-Gordon Water Systems carries the Kinetico K5 Reverse Osmosis System that is 3rd party verified to have the highest contaminant removal.
+Gordon Water Systems carries the Kinetico K5 Reverse Osmosis System that is third-party verified to have the highest contaminant removal.

 We started Gordon Water Systems in West Michigan in 1973 and has been helping families have clean, safe water in their homes for over 44 years.
 Contact us using the form below for your free water test![/vc_column_text][/vc_column][/vc_row][vc_row][vc_column][vc_custom_heading text=”Request a Water Test” use_theme_fonts=”yes”]